Published on

 Service features:

-• Download existing images in specified format, area, and custom resolution.
+• Download existing satellite images of your house in specified format, area, and custom resolution.

-• Obtain highly detailed images on demand via satellite, considering specified day, cloudiness, and retries.
+• Obtain highly detailed real-time images on demand via satellite, considering specified day, cloudiness, and retries.

 • Access hard-to-reach destinations and unpopular places not available on Google Maps/Earth.

-• Use the service via web platform or Android/iOS mobile app.
+• Use the service via web platform or Android/iOS mobile app to see your house in real-time.

 For a comprehensive list of features, visit the official website.